MileHacker Logo

 Crime Statistics and Travel Insurance

-The Cape is generally a very safe destination with low crime rates, especially violent crime.
+The Headland is generally a very safe destination with low crime rates, especially violent crime.
 Most reported crime relates to property, like car break-ins, especially in busy parking lots near beaches or trailheads during peak season.

 Property Crime Prevention